 Have You Found a Mouse Entry Point?
 Here Is What You Do Now

-If you have found one, or maybe more mice entry points, it is time to block them up to stop mice getting into your home!
-It is one thing knowing how to find where mice are coming into your house, but it is not much use unless you are willing to block these entry points.
+If you have found one, or maybe more, mice entry points, it is time to block them up to stop mice from getting into your home!
+Knowing where mice are coming into your house is one thing, but it is not much use unless you are willing to block these entry points.

 Here is a list of items that I use to block mice entry points:

-- Mouse Proof Wire Mesh: Wire mesh is vital for holes around ventilation units, and outlets that you may have in your home.
-Mice will find it a challenge to chew through metal, although it is possible, it is a challenge they may find too much.
+- Mouse Proof Wire Mesh: Wire mesh is vital for holes around ventilation units and outlets in your home.
+Mice will find it a challenge to chew through metal; although it is possible, it is a challenge they may find too much.

-- Spackling/Filler: Use filler to block any small holes, such as redundant cable holes.
-Ensure that you completely fill the hole, both inside and outside of your property.
-Leaving a hole in your home will expose it to mice infestations, so it is vital that you fill any holes as soon as they become redundant.
+- Spackling/Filler: Use filler to block small holes, such as redundant cable holes.
+Ensure that you fill the hole inside and outside your property.
+Leaving a hole in your home will expose it to mice infestations, so you must fill any holes as soon as they become redundant.

-- Steel Wool: For larger holes in your home, it is worth plugging the hole with wire wool too, because if mice chew through the filler, they will stop as soon as they get to the wire wool.
-Although mice can chew through wire wool, the small metal sharps get stuck in their teeth, which makes the experience too painful for them.
+- Steel Wool: For larger holes in your home, it is worth plugging the hole with wire wool, too, because if mice chew through the filler, they will stop as soon as they get to the wire wool.
+Although mice can chew through wire wool, the small metal sharps get stuck in their teeth, making the experience too painful.
 Wire wool is excellent for stopping mice and rats!

-- Mouse Traps: I always have a small number of top-rated mouse traps set up in my attic, just in case I miss a mice entry point and one of them (or more) find their way into my home.
-The traps are checked regularly, just in case they have caught a mouse!
+- Mouse Traps: I always have a small number of top-rated mouse traps set up in my attic, just in case I miss a mouse entry point and one of them (or more) finds their way into my home.
+The traps are checked regularly in case they have caught a mouse!